moberwasserlechner/ionic-lazy-loading-migration/README.md

 * I had problems using Ionic's build in subcribe-publish Events.
 Most issues are fixed as soon as I added it to the list of providers in my `app.component.ts`.
 In popovers its still not working.
 Have to ask that in the forum.

-### Known issues

-In the cleanup step there are a few known issues because my regular expressions are not good enought.
-So if you are fluent with RegExp and care to improve I gladly accept PRs.

-Problems might occur in:
-* Functions including the class name.
-I had functions like `toLoginPage()` resulting in `to'LoginPage'()`
-* String page references might be double quoted.
-So if you have `nav.setRoot('LoginPage')` this will result in `nav.setRoot(''LoginPage'')`

 ### Links

 A few links which helped me upgrading.